 Board of Directors

-A Credit Union Board of Directors is a governance group whose decisions direct OMISTA’s operations.
-They are local policy makers instrumental in effecting positive changes for ensuring growth and prosperity for your Credit Union and your community.
+A Credit Union Board of Directors is a governance group whose decisions direct operations.
+OMISTA's Board are local policy makers instrumental in effecting positive changes for ensuring growth and prosperity for OMISTA and our shared community.
 Directors encourage change by overseeing management practices, encouraging technological innovation and updating services to respond to customer needs.

-Directors are the Credit Union’s link to the ownership, ensuring OMISTA is accountable to owners for all policies and decisions.
-A director is also responsible ensuring sound management of the Credit Union and safeguarding owner assets.
+Directors help ensure OMISTA is accountable to customers for all policies and decisions.
+Directors are also responsible for ensuring sound management of the Credit Union and safeguarding assets.

 Specific Responsibilities of OMISTA’s Board of Directors include: